What is Apprenticeship?

 Internships vs. Apprenticeship

-How Are Apprenticeships Different?
+How Are Youth Apprenticeships Different?

 Graduate Recruitment Programs vs. Apprenticeship

 These programs target recent graduates who may have a fresh perspective to offer.
 However, they typically lack experience, don’t know your workplace culture, and may potentially have unrealistic expectations about their job roles or career progression.
-In contrast, with apprenticeships, companies recruit and train workers the way they want in order to fill the skills gaps they have, all at affordable entry-level pay rates.
+In contrast, with youth apprenticeships, companies recruit and train workers the way they want in order to fill the skills gaps they have, all at affordable entry-level pay rates.

-How Are Apprenticeships Different?
+How Are Youth Apprenticeships Different?

 On-the-Job Training vs. Apprenticeship

 This type of program is an effective method of training workers, but it lacks a formal education component.
-With on-the-job learning, there is also no structured progression that allows workers to continue growing in their field.
+With on-the-job training, there is also no structured progression that allows workers to continue growing in their field.

-How Are Apprenticeships Different?
+How Are Youth Apprenticeships Different?

 Contract and Temporary Workers vs. Apprenticeship